BiigFish/ratnotebook/_posts/2023-03-01-catmeetcat.md

 category: fiction
 title: Cat Meet Cat
 image: /resources/svg/CatMeetCat.svg
-description: Submitted to a contest with the prompt, love
+description: Winner for a contest with the prompt, Love
-order: [ 1, 2, 3, 4 ]
+order: [1, 2, 3, 4]
 comment-demon: cats cant talk idiot
 comment-daisy: I love it!
 The kitties are so cute!!!
 comment-goose: why was their a war going on?? im so confused